tamerfrombk/trim/README.md

 ## Installing

 To install the executable on your system, type `sudo make install`.
 This will place the `trim` executable in your `/opt/bin` directory and install the man page.
-Note that you'll need administrator privilages to run the installation.

 **NOTE**: In order to access `trim` without using the full path `/opt/bin/trim`, you may need to add `/opt/bin` to your `PATH`.

-## Features
+## Uninstalling

-* Small executable: < 20 lines of source code and 14K executable
-* Only depends on `libstdc++`
-* Supports unicode and multi-line sources
+To uninstall, simply run `sudo make uninstall`.
+This will remove the `trim` executable and man page from the system.

 ## Examples
 **NOTE**: python is not a required dependency of `trim`.
 It is only used to generate space-padded strings for the examples.